Reviews You Can Rely On

 What Other Camping Tents Should You Consider?

-The Skydome is the only eight-person tent in our lineup — tents this size aren't very plentiful.
-However, we have several tents that can sleep six.
+The Skydome is the only eight-person tent in our lineup — tents this size are somewhat rare.
+However, we've tested several tents that can sleep six.
 Our favorites are the The North Face Wawona 6 and REI Co-op Base Camp 6.
+But if you're on a budget, the Kelty Wireless 6 will do the trick.
 For families, we also highly recommend the Gazelle T4 Hub because it's super durable, self-contained, and literally pops into place in less than a minute.

 coleman skydome xl 8 - nighttime glow of the skydome's interior string lights.